ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 [Top](#tutorials-for-deployment)

+<a name="thirdTutorial-generating-test-data"></a>

 #### Generating test data

-It is possible to generate test data to fill the context broker.
-For this, it will be necessary to download the script that is in [this link](https://raw.githubusercontent.com/ConnectingEurope/Context-Broker-Data-Visualisation/develop/tutorials/enabler_orion_cygnus_sth/test-data/create-data.py) and it will have to be executed using [python3](https://www.python.org/downloads/)
+It is possible to generate test data to fill the Context Broker.
+For this, it will be necessary to download the script that is in [this link](https://raw.githubusercontent.com/ConnectingEurope/Context-Broker-Data-Visualisation/develop/tutorials/enabler_orion_cygnus_sth/test-data/create-data.py) of the GitHub repository, and it will need to be executed using [python3](https://www.python.org/downloads/).

-- To create the test data, the following python command must be executed against the create-data.py file:
+- To create the test data, the following python command must be executed using the **create-data.py** file:

+    ```bash
-    - $python3 create-data.py
+    python3 create-data.py
+    ```

-- By default, a registry will be inserted in the context broker every hour, the available services to retreive the information from the enabler are:
+- By default, a new test registry will be inserted in the Context Broker **every hour**.
+The available services to retreive the information from the Context Broker are:
   - testparking
   - testenvironment

+As a result, the execution of the Python script will generate test data into the Context Broker, and it will be available in the enabler.

 ### Connection between the Enabler and FIWARE tools